Cerebral Palsy Claims: The Link Between Medical Malpractice and CP

 (by John McKiggan Q.C.)

-According to Statistics Canada over forty-thousand (40,000) Canadians are currently living with Cerebral Palsy (CP).
+According to the Ontario Federation for Cerebral Palsy over sixty-thousand (60,000) Canadians are currently living with Cerebral Palsy (CP).
 CP affects between 1 in 500 to 1 in 1000 newborns every year.
-In Nova Scotia more than 8,000 babies are delivered every year.
+In Nova Scotia, more than 8,000 babies are delivered every year.
 So that means 8 to 16 children are born every year in Nova Scotia who will have to face the challenges of living with cerebral palsy.
 The unfortunate fact is that many of these injuries could have been prevented with proper medical care.

 “Your baby has Cerebral Palsy….”As medical malpractice and brain injury lawyers we have had many calls from parents who have received the devastating news that their baby has been diagnosed with Cerebral Palsy.
 Usually the parents that call us are frightened or confused and they have lots of questions and are looking for answers.
 In many cases parents are told there was nothing that could have been done to predict or prevent their baby from having CP.
 But that is not always the case.